Updated: July 2020

 In 1931, the League of Nations Convention protected the bowhead whale from commercial whaling.
 Some limited subsistence whaling was still carried out by Inuit in Alaska though.
 In 1946, the International Whaling Commission (IWC) was established by the International Convention for the Regulation of Whaling.
 The IWC continued the prohibition on commercial whaling started in 1931 and began to regulate commercial whaling among signatory nations in 1964.
 In 1977, the IWC called for a ban on the increasing subsistence bowhead whaling in Alaska due to concerns about the status of the whale populations.
 A ban was not implemented, but the IWC did grant a limited quota (Reeves & Leatherwood 1985).

 Stock sizes prior to commercial whaling

-Blackwell et al. (2015) found that in proximity to seismic operations, bowhead whales on their westward autumn migration in the Alaskan Beaufort Sea decreased their calling rates and with sound levels above a certain threshold the whales were virtually silent.
-The effects on the animals of such a change in behavior are unknown.
+Bowhead whales have been seen to decrease their calling rates during autumn migration in the Alaskan Beaufort Sea when they were in proximity to seismic operations.
+When sound levels were above a certain threshold, the whales were virtually silent.
+The effects on the animals from such a change in behaviour are unknown (Blackwell et al. 2015).

 CLIMATE CHANGE AND ANTHROPOGENIC IMPACTS

-Although bowhead whales may actually benefit from lesser sea ice through increased access to prey, the bowhead whales face a growing number of anthropogenic threats as the Arctic becomes more accessible for humans.
+Although bowhead whales may benefit from lesser sea ice through increased access to prey, the bowhead whales face a growing number of anthropogenic threats as the Arctic becomes more accessible for humans.
 The impact on bowhead populations of potential risks like oil spills, collisions with ships, increased ocean pollution, emissions from mining activities etc. remain, for now, uncertain.

 Research in NAMMCO member countries